 The mission of the Annual Grafton Fine Arts and Music Festival is to encourage, celebrate and promote artists and musicians from Central Massachusetts, Southern Worcester County, The Blackstone Valley and beyond.

 A Word From Our Founder: Stephen Halpert

 I would like to thank Tasha Halpert, Jen White and Reina Rago for helping me organize the first festival.
-Along with Fay Morrisson, Jim O’Connor and Anna Howard they continued to keep the festival alive for the last six years.
-Our seventh festival has a new enthusiastic group of dedicated volunteers who bring in fresh ideas and young energy.
+Along with Fay Morrisson, Jim O’Connor, Anna and Steve Howard, Charlotte Eckler, Danielle and Jeff Miller as they continued to keep the festival alive for the last nine years.
+Our ninth festival has a new enthusiastic group of dedicated volunteers who bring in fresh ideas and young energy.
 I am grateful to all of them.
-Good luck to all the artists and I will see you at the Friday night reception on March 23rd, 2012.
+Good luck to all the artists and I will see you at the Saturday night reception on March 22nd, 2014.